DennisOSRM/hms-mqtt-publisher/README.md

 - `$MQTT_PASSWORD` (optional)
 - `$MQTT_PORT` (optional)

+### Ansible (systemd)

+You can use the [bellackn.homelab.hms-mqtt-publisher](https://github.com/bellackn/ansible-collection-homelab/blob/main/roles/hms_mqtt_publisher/README.md) role to deploy hms-mqtt-publisher as a systemd service to a remote host.
+Check the role's documentation to see configuration options and setup instructions.

 ## Note of caution
 Please note: The tool does not come with any guarantees and if by chance you fry your inverter with a funny series of bits, you are on your own.
 That being said, no inverters have been harmed during development.